RGSS3/grammar-kit/02-Formal Grammar.md

 1. N and Σ have no common elements
 2. S ∈ N
 3. for all rules in P, LHS and RHS are both strings formed from characters in N and Σ.
-4. for all rules in P, LHS has at least a character from N.

 ##  2.2 Decription in Prolog
 In Prolog, we can describe the grammar in this way(only for this book, sure you can have other ways).